digihunch/orthweb/README.md

 5. The demo-purpose self-signed X509 certificate is dynamically generated using openssl11 during bootstrapping, in compliance with [Mac requirement](https://support.apple.com/en-us/HT210176).
 6. Secret Manager and S3 have their respective VPC interface endpoint in each subnet.
 Traffic to and from Secret Manager and S3 travels via end points.
 7. Secret Manager and S3 have resource-based IAM role to restrict access.
+8. VPC flow log and S3 access log are sent to a separate S3 bucket.
+However, the S3 access log usually takes 10 minutes to be delivered.
 </p></details>

 Currently there are also some limitation with secure configuration: